-- 7.1 I will not seek to improperly direct or influence members of Council staff in the exercise of any power or in the performance of any duty or function. - 7.2 I acknowledge that there must be mutual respect and understanding between Councillors and Council staff in relation to their respective roles, functions and responsibilities and I will comply with any policies, practices and protocols defining appropriate arrangements for interaction between Council staff and Councillors that are put in place by the CEO. - 7.3 I agree that workplace bullying and sexual harassment can and should be prevented.
+- 7.1 I will not seek to improperly direct or influence members of Council staff in the exercise of any power or in the performance of any duty or function. - 7.2 I acknowledge that there must be mutual respect and understanding between Councillors and Council staff in relation to their respective roles, functions and responsibilities and I will comply with any policies, practices and protocols defining appropriate arrangements for interaction between Council staff and Councillors that are put in place by the CEO. - 7.3 Where practicable, I will direct my enquiries to the Administration through the CEO, Directors or Managers. - 7.4 I accept that decisions which modify, change or reject Officer recommendations must only be made at formal Council meetings. - 7.5 I agree that workplace bullying and sexual harassment can and should be prevented.
 I will act with courtesy towards Council staff and avoid behaviour that is intimidating.
-I am aware of legislative obligations with respect to equal opportunity, harassment and bullying. - 7.4 I note that s3 of the Act also includes a definition of 'bullying by a Councillor' and that such action is classified as serious misconduct and if it occurs, may be referred to a Councillor Conduct Panel.
+I am aware of legislative obligations with respect to equal opportunity, harassment and bullying.

+7.6 I note that s3 of the Act also includes a definition of 'bullying by a Councillor' and that such action is classified as serious misconduct and if it occurs, may be referred to a Councillor Conduct Panel.